There are hundreds of free locations that you can use, some of them are parks, open fields, beaches, and even abandoned buildings.

 How To Pick Your Film Shooting Region?

 Weather – Weather can cause havoc on your photography and ruin a photo shoot completely so be sure that weather conditions are good before heading out there.
-If the weather does happen to go bad, just pack up and head home for another
+If the weather does happen to go bad, just pack up and head home.

 Film Location Scouting Checklist